Baisampayan1324/Cars-Data-Analysis/README.md

 This project analyzes car specifications and characteristics using Python and pandas.
 The analysis includes data cleaning, exploration, filtering, and transformation operations on car dataset.

+# Disclaimer

+This repo is intended **purely for educational purposes**.

+The examples, models, and predictions used in this course are designed to teach how AI and LSTM models can be applied to financial data.
+They are **not meant to provide investment advice**, nor should they be used as a basis for real-world trading.

+Always consult a certified financial advisor before making any financial decisions.

 ## Features
 - Loads and inspects the car dataset
 - Handles missing values (fills null values with mean)